Food and Drug Unit

 - Current Food/Drug/Cosmetic Product Recalls

-- Food and Drug Unit inspectors conducted over 2,446 inspections of food, drug, cosmetic, UV tanning, and commercial body art facilities in FY 2017.
+- Food and Drug Unit inspectors conduct inspections of food, drug, cosmetic, UV tanning, and commercial body art facilities.

 - FDU inspectors conduct inspections on behalf of the federal Food and Drug Administration (FDA) as part of the Federal Inspection Program (FIP) contract.